By Joannie Debrito, PH.D., LCSW, LMFT

 To make things worse, the grief many mums feel is exacerbated by the nagging feeling that they are partially responsible for their child’s suffering.
 Unfortunately, sometimes things just happen.
 Children are not supposed to face serious illnesses or die before their parents.
 But they do, and when that occurs, mums ask the “why” questions.

 The death of a loved one is almost always hard to bear, whether expected or unexpected, and each loss is significant.
-A child’s death by suicide, however, may be one of the most devastating losses.
+A child’s death by suicide, however, is one of the most devastating losses.

 Focus on the Family contributor, Beth Saadati, lived through this when her daughter took her life at the age of 14.
 To add to this devastation, Beth has recently lost her mother during the coronavirus crisis.
 So, this Mother’s Day is especially difficult.
 Remarkably, despite these losses, Beth has found a hope that sustains her as she continues to miss her daughter and mother.